vapor-community/markdown/README.md

 > Swift cmark wrapper for SwiftPM

 Very simple Swift wrapper of [cmark](https://github.com/jgm/cmark).
+Uses a [fork](https://github.com/czechboy0/cmark) of cmark which has been adapted for building with SwiftPM.

 # Usage